-Due to COVID-19, all statutory school assessments were cancelled.
+Due to COVID-19, all statutory school assessments were cancelled for the second year.
 This includes EYFS assessments, the phonics check in year 1 and recheck in year 2, statutory tests at the end of year 6 (KS2) and teacher assessments at the end of year 2 (KS1).
 Performance data for 2018-2019 will be used by government departments.
 All school data has been higher than the national average for a number of years.